janneklouman/silverstripe-spinner-field/README.md

     'Answer',

     // Label
-    'What is the answer to the universe and everything?',
+    'What is the answer to the ultimate question of life, the universe, and everything?',

     // Initial value
-    rand(0,42),
+    rand(0, 42),

     // Optional options (see available options below) [